AdyGCode/SaaS-BED-Notes/Session-06/S06-Using-Scramble-to-Document-an-API.md

 Make sure you navigate back to the Environments, and update the URL value.

-*If you do change a value in the environment variables, make sure you save and then click rest all and save once more.*
+*If you do change a value in the environment variables, make sure you save and then click reset all and save once more.*

 Once this is completed retry the request.